Minoru Sano (chef)

 Minoru Sano (佐野 実, Sano Minoru) was a Japanese celebrity chef who specialized in ramen.
 He was called the Oni of Ramen in Japan.
-He founded the Shinasobaya Company and helped run the Shin-Yokohama Raumen Museum.
+He founded the Shinasobaya Company and helped run the Shin-Yokohama Ramen Museum.

 Minoru Sano was born in Totsuka-ku in the city of Yokohama in Kanagawa Prefecture, Japan.
 He had numerous appearances in the Japanese media.
 He had many ramen chef disciples.
+He died of multiple organ failure after suffering with Diabetes for 3 years prior to his death in hospital, surrounded by family.